What is The Bridge Teen Center?

 How does a student get involved?

 Students fill out a membership application only one time.
-Assuming all eligibility requirements are met, they have unlimited access to our free programs, drop-in hours, and special events.
+Assuming all eligibility requirements are met and membership is approved, they have unlimited access to our free programs, drop-in hours, and special events.

 Where do I get a student membership application?